rauricus/Bookfinder/README.md

     Maybe it's already enough to rule out bounding boxes with confidence -1, as these are "corresponding to _boxes_ of text".
 * Text processing:
     * The basic text processing is inefficient: the set of accepted characters is computed several times.
-    * The auto-correction of texts is always done with the English dictionary, which is wrong most of the time.
+    * The auto-correction of texts is always done with the German dictionary.
+It really should be language sensitive.
     * The auto-correction of texts also falsely corrects some words, especially names.
+    * The book titles in the book titles dictionary could come from EDITIONS in OpenLibrary, as those titles would be localized.
+This is due to many entries in OL being stored in English by default, but then their EDITIONS contain the actual, localized title.
+We can extract this in the future - it's too complex for now.

 ## Next steps
 * Clean text, correct errors, maybe detect words.